mkelkarbv/ostrich/perf-test-suite/README.md

  production, with the eventual aim of being able to fix those performance problems.

 Anecdotally, services would run fine as long as the total number of requests-per-second to an Ostrich service pool was low.
-As traffic increased, the Ostrich service pool traffic would went up, and eventually the performance of the Ostrich based calls would degrade, sometimes catastrophically.
+As the requests per second to the Ostrich Service Pool increased, the performance of Ostrich would degrade, sometimes catastrophically.

 This test has many parameters that can be adjusted

   * The requests-per-second to Ostrich
   * What work the "Ostrich client" does for each request
-  * Ostrich "pool" parameters (How and when Ostrich will make new Client objects)
+  * Ostrich "pool" parameters (How and when Ostrich will request new Client Objects for each Endpoint)

 Note this test is specifically testing a "backend" component of Ostrich (the ServiceCache) that we've identified as a problem.
-This test is not testing Ostrich as a "whole" or as a black box.
+This does not test Ostrich as a whole

 There should be a "black box" perf test for Ostrich in the future.